-The Stanislaus National Forest Plans to Disturb through "Salvage Logging" 32,000 acres of Sensitive Post-fire Habitat Created by the 2013 Rim Fire A burned forest is not a "destroyed" forest as frequently described, but rather a restored habitat for unique and often rare post-fire species.
+The Stanislaus National Forest Damages Sensitive Post-fire Habitat through "Salvage Logging" 15,375 acres Created by the 2013 Rim Fire A burned forest is not a "destroyed" forest as frequently described, but rather a restored habitat for unique and often rare post-fire species.

-The US Forest Service has decided to log 32,000 acres of sensitive post-fire habitat in the Rim Fire area.
-They are attempting to justify this project as the "first step in the process of long-term forest recovery."
+The US Forest Service is logging 15,375 acres of sensitive post-fire habitat in the Rim Fire area.
+They justified the project as the "first step in the process of long-term forest recovery."
 There is no scientific support for such rationale.
 The Rim Fire Recovery Project represents a step backward from the US Forest Service's new Leadership Intent to focus on ecological restoration.

-As a consequence, we filed suit with our partners (The John Muir Project and The Center for Biological Diversity) on September 4, 2014, asking the court to reduce the scope of the Stanislaus National Forest’s plan.
+As a consequence, we filed suit with our partners (The John Muir Project and The Center for Biological Diversity) on September 4, 2014, and asked the court to reduce the scope of the Stanislaus National Forest’s plan.
+Unfortunately, our suit was rejected.

 Rim Fire perimeter map showing fire history.
 Contrary to popular commentary, a significant amount of the area burned in the Rim Fire had been burned within the last 26 years.
 The claim that past fire suppression was the cause or led to the rapid spread of the Rim Fire is not supported by the facts.
 The fire's initial run (within the 1987 and 1996 fire scars) was through tree farms and clear cuts.